 - 4. Provide a cross-University forum for the regular discussion of issues for the delivery of academic services relating to learning and teaching. - 5.
-Ensure that the students of Regent's University London receive high quality services and high quality support to underpin and enhance their learning experience. - 6.
+Ensure that the students of Regent's University London receive high quality services and high-quality support to underpin and enhance their learning experience. - 6.
 Receive, review and take appropriate action regarding reports on student services related to learning and teaching, student success and progression trends and student feedback results provided from across the University, notably by the Head of Student Services and Registrar. - 7.
 Monitor provision for students with disabilities and / or specific learning difficulties (e.g. dyslexia) and make appropriate recommendations for action. - 8.
 Contribute to the development of the University strategic plan and formulate policy in the areas of learning and teaching. - 9.
-Act as a communications channel to all areas of the University on proposed academic developments which may have an impact on staff in the areas of learning and teaching. - 10.
-Co-ordinate the development and implementation of the University Learning Teaching and Assessment (LTAS) strategy. - 11.
-Receive and consider the minutes and associated proposals / recommendations from the Faculty and RILC Learning and Teaching Committees. - 12.
-Monitor through the Head of Academic & Educational Developments the provision of learning resources to ensure that these continue to meet requirements in line with University Learning and Teaching Strategy. - 13.
-Review the Collection Development and Management Policy for the acquisition of physical and electronic knowledge products. - 14.
-Review the Fitness to Practice Policy through receipt of an annual report produced and presented by the Head of Student Services. - 15.
-Monitor the Proof-Reading Policy Statement to ensure it remains current and assists students in the final presentation of their written work as intended. - 16.
-Monitor the skills and knowledge programmes required to bring all staff to the requisite standards. - 17.
+Monitor the University Retention and Progression Strategy and the relating Key Performance Indicators, through a biannual report from the Retention and Progression Working Group. - 10.
+Act as a communications channel to all areas of the University on proposed academic developments which may have an impact on staff in the areas of learning and teaching. - 11.
+Co-ordinate the development and implementation of the University Learning Teaching and Assessment (LTAS) strategy. - 12.
+Receive and consider the minutes and associated proposals / recommendations from the Faculty and RILC Learning and Teaching Committees. - 13.
+Monitor through the Head of Academic & Educational Developments the provision of learning resources to ensure that these continue to meet requirements in line with University Learning and Teaching Strategy. - 14.
+Review the Collection Development and Management Policy for the acquisition of physical and electronic knowledge products. - 15.
+Review the Fitness to Practice Policy through receipt of an annual report produced and presented by the Head of Student Services. - 16.
+Monitor the Proof-Reading Policy Statement to ensure it remains current and assists students in the final presentation of their written work as intended. - 17.
+Monitor the skills and knowledge programmes required to bring all staff to the requisite standards. - 18.
 Receive an annual performance review of learning resources from the Head of Academic & Educational Developments.